-- (1) Determine that the patron property was improperly impounded, in which cases he/she immediately release the property to any authorized person without charge. - impounded.
+- (1) Determine that the patron property was improperly impounded, in which case he/she immediately release the property to any authorized person without charge. - (2) Determine that the patron property was properly impounded.
 In such case, the Director shall determine whether the property should remain impounded pending proceedings, if any, on the charges that led to the impoundment.
 If the Director allows the patron property to be released, he/she shall do so upon payment of the reasonable charges incurred by the District in moving and storing the property during impoundment.
 The Director may order the impoundment continued pending such further proceedings if he/she finds probable cause to believe that: